Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 • Make sure your project meets our rebate requirements by reading through the specific project details page.

-• After you submit your pre-construction application, it may take up to 10 business days to hear if your project has been approved.
+• After you submit your application, it may take up to 10 business days to hear if your project has been approved.

-2. Complete your project
+Step 2: Complete your project

 • Keep all receipts.